Ex-RAF radio operator recalls operation which shortened Second World War

 Robert Calvert, 93, from Newcastle in Co Down, read Morse code military communications which played a vital part during the conflict.

-He also worked on a seized German U-boat coding box as part of a special high-security project which spent six months translating its contents into 120 languages.
+He also worked on a seized German U-boat coding box as part of a special high-security project which spent six months translating its contents.

 The decorated veteran said: “They found out in the end about 120 U-boats all around the world – it reduced the war by two years.”